Try it for yourself now:

 The waiting game

 Know where and when you want to travel, but not in a rush to book?
 You can make savings by setting up a price alert.
-Simply log into Skyscanner(setting up an account is easy and free), do a search on the Skyscanner.net website or in the app, then press the Alarm Bell icon.
+Simply log into Skyscanner: setting up an account is easy and free, search on the website or in the app, then press the Alarm Bell icon.
 You’ll then be sent notices when the flight prices increase or decrease.

 But what about just holding tight and waiting until the last-minute?
 Unfortunately, this trick isn’t the tried-and-true method of ye olden days (i.e. the 1990s).
 Our data indicates that many airlines ramp up prices in in the days before departure.

-However, Jack from Jack’s Flight Club has this advice: “If you need a last-minute flight, and you don’t want to pay over the odds, be flexible with your airline choice.
+Jack from Jack’s Flight Club has this advice: “If you need a last-minute flight, and you don’t want to pay over the odds, be flexible with your airline choice.
 Some of the smaller carriers and those that specialise in package holidays to beach destinations will discount unsold seats as the departure time nears.
-Use Skyscanner’s Search Everywhere tool to find these deals.
-Simply input the nearest Whole Month for your travel dates, select ‘direct only’ and hit Search Flights.
-Then scroll down the list of destinations until you see one with an insanely good deal.
+Use Skyscanner’s Search Everywhere tool to find deals.
+Choose Whole Month for your travel dates, select ‘direct only’ and hit Search Flights.
+Then scroll down the list of destinations until you see one with an insanely good deal.”

-Based on Skyscanner flight data from 2015 to 2017, looking at exits from the UK to all destination for the average flight price of return economy adult fare at the point of travel for each day of the week, and at the point of booking for each day of the week; London to Tenerife fares based on live results from Skyscanner.net on 15 January 2018, for a trip flying out of London 27 May 2018, returning 1 June 2018; London to Malaga fares based on live results from Skyscanner.net on 24 January 2018, flying out of London on 6 April 2018, returning 13 April 2018; London to Gran Canaria fares based on live results from Skyscanner.net on 15 January 2018, flying out 11 August 2018, returning 22 August 2018.
+Based on Skyscanner flight data from 2015 to 2018, looking at exits from the UK to all destination for the average flight price of return economy adult fare at the point of travel for each day of the week, and at the point of booking for each day of the week.
+All fares based on live data from Skyscanner website and are subject to change due to availability and price fluctuations.